pkp/pkp-docs/learning-ojs/en/user-accounts.md

 Editors can also access journal settings, users and roles, and tools.

-See [Chapter 10: Editorial Workflow](./editorial-workflow.md) for more details.
+See the [Editorial Workflow chapter](./editorial-workflow.md) for more details.

 ### Section Editor